 After 40 seconds, the dome of the fire reached 30 km and thereafter developed into a mushroom cloud which soared to a height of 60-65 kilometers with a diameter of 90 km making it about seven times higher than Mount Everest, and reports claim it destroyed buildings within 55 km of it.

 It was also later found that the Tsar Bomb could, potentially, have been even more powerful than it was as it was originally designed to deliver a colossal 100-megaton blast but was scaled down in order to protect the wider population from the explosion.
+It is very likely that a portable geiger counter was used to detect radiation levels at and around the area of explosion, as it is very important to measure environmental radiation levels when carrying out high-level nuclear tests.

 Although being detonated four kilometers above the ground, the seismic shock wave equivalent to an earthquake of over 5.0 on the Richter scale was measured around the world.